kamranahmedse/developer-roadmap/content/roadmaps/104-angular/content/106-forms/100-reactive-forms.md

 # Reactive Forms

 Reactive Forms in angular are those which used to handle the inputs coming from the user.
+The setup of form model is explicit and structured.
 We can define controls by using classes such as FormGroup and FormControl.
+The data model is inmutable.
+The data flow between the model and the view is synchronous and the validation is done using functions.
+As a result reactive forms are more robust, scalable, reusable and testeable.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='blue' badgeText='Official Documentation' href='https://angular.io/guide/reactive-forms'>Reactive forms - Angular</BadgeLink>